-The Star Rating system–an overview
+The Star Rating System

 Medicare plans are rated on a 1 to 5 scale.
 A 5-star rating represents the highest score.
 Higher star ratings signify better performance and quality—a more desirable plan.

-5-star rating: Excellent
+- 5-star rating: Excellent

-4-star rating: Above Average
+- 4-star rating: Above Average

-3-star rating: Average
+- 3-star rating: Average

-2-star rating: Below Average
+- 2-star rating: Below Average

-1-star rating: Poor
+- 1-star rating: Poor

 We will focus on Medicare plans providing health coverage that are evaluated within the following categories according to CMS:

-- Staying healthy: This rating is based on patient access to preventive services to promote continued health including: physical examinations, vaccinations like flu shots, and preventive screenings.
+- Staying healthy: This rating is based on patient access to preventive services to promote continued health, including physical examinations, vaccinations like flu shots, and preventive screenings.